Techniques

 Wear a mask for this project.
 Plaster and silica dust are dangerous!

-4 pieces of broccoli (cauliflower will actually really work well, I used Fibonacci cauliflower too).
+4 pieces of broccoli (cauliflower will actually really work well, I used Fibonacci / Romanesco cauliflower too).

 Large plastic yogurt container (32 oz.)